|

 clan (best known these days for his work with bluesman Duke Robillard), and Barbato.

-But McCabe was more of a jazz purist then than other players his age.
+But McCabe was more of a jazz purist then than other players his age. ''It was strictly a Charlie Parker thing," says McCabe of

 his decision to play jazz and the alto sax. ''I listened to the older guys first.